itsbk13/Intelligent-Pesticide_System/results/README.md

   - Economic return on investment calculated at 344%
   - Robustness and sensitivity analyses confirming practical efficacy

-- Visualizations provided in this directory can be used directly in academic publications and presentations.
+- Visualizations provided in this directory can be used directly in academic publications and presentations, provided that proper credit is given to this project.

 ## Usage